shashical/Chatrix/README.md

 Multiple select support is available.
 By selecting your desirable chats, an options' bar will appear on the screen, offering the ability to pin/unpin, mute/unmute, or delete the chat(s).

   A floating action button opens a bottom sheet containing all the contacts saved in the app.
-This allows users to start a chat with saved contacts.
+This allows users to start a chat with the users saved in your contacts.
 There is also a section for non-user contacts, providing an option to send invitations.

 A search functionality is available for searching the contacts.
 Tapping on the profile image within each chat will direct you to the profile page of that user.